How to Refinance an Auto Loan in 5 Steps

 1. Consider if Refinancing Makes Sense for You

-Before you start the application process, it's important to determine if refinancing is the right move for you right now.
+Before you start the application process, it's important to determine if refinancing is the right move for you.
 Here are some factors to consider:

-• Credit requirements: To qualify for the best terms on the new loan, your credit history typically needs to be in great shape.
+• Credit requirements: To qualify for the best terms on the new loan, your credit score and history typically need to be in great shape.
 If you're not quite ready, consider waiting and improving your credit score first.

 • Prepayment penalty: Some lenders will charge you a fee if you pay off your auto loan earlier than agreed.
 Check your loan terms to see if you have a prepayment penalty and how much it'll cost you compared with the potential savings you expect to get from the new loan.